What does remortgage mean?

 To get a better rate

-Even if your deal isn’t ending yet, your circumstances might have improved.
-For example, you might have built up more equity in your home or improved your credit score.
-That can mean access to better rates, especially if your loan to value (LTV) has dropped into a lower band.
+Even if your deal isn’t ending yet, your circumstances might have improved which means you could get access to better rates.
 Lenders often reward lower-risk borrowers with lower interest rates.

 To borrow more